De Waterkant

 Architecturally, De Waterkant developed with a mix of Georgian and Cape Dutch–influenced buildings, many of which were modest homes and workshops.
 In the late 20th century, large parts of the area underwent restoration.
 While this preserved much of the historic built fabric, it coincided with a major demographic change.

 After 1994, De Waterkant was deliberately rebranded and marketed as a European-style, lifestyle-focused neighbourhood, known for design, dining, and LGBTQ-friendly spaces.
 This new identity gained prominence, while the area’s earlier Cape Malay and working-class history faded from public view.
 As properties changed hands, wealthier buyers moved in, followed by developers and short-term rentals.
-As the original community lost critical mass, cultural continuity weakened and much of the area’s social history became less visible.
+As the original community lost critical mass, cultural continuity weakened, and much of the area’s social history became less visible.

 Today, De Waterkant is one of Cape Town’s most sought-after neighbourhoods.
 Its streetscape still reflects layers of its past, but its present identity is shaped by redevelopment, rebranding, and long-term patterns of displacement that mirror broader changes across the city.